anttieskola/ae/readme.md

 Web.config defines development database *"aetestdb"* you run locally.
 Define proper connection string for *"DbConnection"* during publishing or azure settings.

+## News
+News fetcher from YLE rss feeds.
+Provides repository for WebUI.
+News are saved in memory and repository contains maintenance method which should be called periodically to keep news up to date.

+## Insomnia
+Schedules a maintenance job which will use insomnia web service to get call back to WebUI web api function.
+That will call maintenance method in insomnia and new job will be scheduled.
+This keeps site awake always.

 ## Users
 ASP.NET Identity implemented here.
 Nothing new to see.

-## News
-News fetcher from YLE rss feeds.
-Currently fetches news every few minutes into memory "db" and provides them to UI.
-Will rework with this as it will lose data and scheduled update jobs when Appdomain shuts down.
-Should work if make other site "ping" deployed one.

 ## Mpg
 Miles per gallon placeholder.
 Have an implementation of one kind but not migrated here yet.